browserengineering/book/book/invalidation.md

 more calls to `layout`.
 Those steps can be skipped if:

-- The layout object's `children` field isn't dirty, meaning we don't need to create new chldren layout objects;
+- The layout object's `children` field isn't dirty, meaning we don't need to create new child layout objects;
 - The layout object's layout fields aren't dirty, meaning we don't need to compute layout properties; and
 - The layout object's children's `layout` methods also don't need to